Prag8855/aab/content/guides/german-versicherungsnummer.md

 ### If you have private health insurance

-If you have [private health insurance](/glossary/private%20Krankenversicherung), and you never had [public health insurance](/glossary/gesetzliche%20Krankenversicherung) before, you probably don't have a *Sozialversicherungsnummer* yet.[^7] **You must [ask the Deutsche Rentenversicherung](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Kontakt/Anschriften-Uebersicht/anschriften_uebersicht_detail.html) to give you one**.[^8]
+If you have [private health insurance](/glossary/private%20Krankenversicherung), and you never had [public health insurance](/glossary/gesetzliche%20Krankenversicherung) before, you probably don't have a *Sozialversicherungsnummer* yet.[^7] **[Ask the Deutsche Rentenversicherung](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Kontakt/Anschriften-Uebersicht/anschriften_uebersicht_detail.html) to give you one**.[^8]

 There are many ways to do this: